The Trust Score: Explained For Landlords And Renters

 Here’s a quick breakdown of how we calculate the Trust Score and where information comes from:

-- A credit check is conducted by Equifax and provides a comprehensive picture of your financial credibility based on payment history, credit utilization, bankruptcy indicators, etc.
+- A credit check is conducted by Equifax and provides a comprehensive picture of your financial credibility based on payment history, credit utilization, bankruptcy indicators, etc. This is largely the same information that would make up your credit score.

 - The algorithm analyzes your profile, corroborating the details you provided with your public LinkedIn profile, photo ID, references etc. to determine your trustworthiness.